vanHeemstraSystems/flask-babylonjs/300/900/README.md

     Player }|--|| Character : "player has one character"
     PlayerRole
     Prop
-    Scene ||--o{ Character : "scene has zero or more characters" Scene ||--o{ Camera : "scene has zero or more cameras" Scene ||--o{ Light : "scene has zero or more lights"
+    Screenplay ||--o{ Scene : "screenplay has zero or more scenes" Scene ||--o{ Character : "scene has zero or more characters" Scene ||--o{ Camera : "scene has zero or more cameras" Scene ||--o{ Light : "scene has zero or more lights"